The Basics of WordPress Multisite

 We are all used to administrators with our WordPress sites; you most likely are one.
-With Multisite, you really are somebody if you are the “Super Administrator.”
-This special role is for the chosen one who manages the network.
-It allows you to install themes, plugins, and create/manage sites.
+With Multisite, there is an additional admin tier—”Super Administrator,” who manages the entire network.
+This role allows you to install themes, plugins, and create/manage sites across the multisite network.

 This will look familiar to you; the admin screens that each site admin can access are similar to a standard WordPress site.
 There are just a couple things that cannot be done by the site admin in Multisite: installing themes or plugins.
 Activating plugins is also limited; the site admin can only activate those that have been installed on the network.